-Sure, one way to bring it back to King is that early in his career, he was engaged in a debate with a man named Robert Williams who wrote a book that was very popular amongst the Black Power generation called Negros with Guns.

-And he gets the title.
+One way to bring it back to King is that early in his career, he was engaged in a debate with a man named Robert Williams who wrote a book that was very popular amongst the Black Power generation called Negros with Guns, and he gets the title.

 The title is a slight adjustment of a slur that was said to him when he showed up at a pool, a public pool with a group of armed Black men as support for integrationist demonstration.
-And anyway, King is involved in this debate with Robert Williams and part about the legitimacy of self-defense.

-And King in his response sort of expresses confusion because he says, look, in your home, in your private personhood, self-defense is perfectly justified.
+And anyway, King is involved in this debate with Robert Williams in part about the legitimacy of self-defense, and King in his response sort of expresses confusion because he says, In your home, in your private personhood, self-defense is perfectly justified.
 No one disagrees with that.